cies/kubuntu-setup/firefox/README.md

 [More customization and or updates to our current CSS rules](https://github.com/piroor/treestyletab/wiki/Code-snippets-for-custom-style-rules)

-## Configure keyboard shortcuts
+## TODO: Configure keyboard shortcuts

 This is not possible without hacking FF.

 [An indepth explanation how to do so](https://github.com/nilcons/firefox-hacks)

-## Further customizations to consider
+## TODO: Further customizations to consider

 * https://github.com/hoplax/hoplax